DebbieBergstrom/Russian-Roulette/README.md

 #### Returning Visitor Goals
 - As a returning visitor, I want to play the game again, attempting a different role.
 - As a returning visitor, I want to play the game again, attempting a different difficulty level.
-- As a returning visitor, I want to experience different outcomes based on my choices and luck.
+- As a returning visitor, I want to explore different outcomes and various game results based on my choices and luck
-- As a returning visitor, I want to explore various game results to experience the full range of the game's narrative.
 - As a returning visitor, I want to be asked if I want to play again after I'm finished or have the choice to quit.

 &nbsp;